knanne/knanne.github.io/_posts/2017-03-02-How to create a custom RSS reader.md

 #### (optional) refresh button

-Alternatively to on page load, we can create a regresh button to manually re-pull the feeds and build the cards.
+Alternatively to on page load, we can create a refresh button to manually re-pull the feeds and build the cards.

 ```html
 <div class="d-flex justify-content-end"><button type="button" class="btn btn-primary btn-sm" onclick="get_feeds()">Refresh</button></div>